h-sip/dogs-as-a-service-pipeline/docs/ARCHITECTURE.md

 4. **Scalability**: Easy to add new data sources and business domains
 5. **Performance**: Optimized materializations for each use case
 6. **Maintainability**: Clear ownership and responsibility for each layer
+7. **Modular UI**: Frontend split into pages and shared filters for reuse

 ## Migration from Current State